"THE NAME YOU CAN TRUST" SE No.1 TYRES & TRACKING CENTRE

 TYRE PRESSURE

-There are three main reasons why maintaining the right tyre pressure is important.
+There are three main reasons why maintaining the right tyre pressure is crucial for your vehicle, especially when considering MOT testing.
 The first and most important factor is safety.
-Tyres that are under inflated can overheat; and over inflated tyres can lead to poor vehicle handling on the road.
+Tyres that are under-inflated can overheat, while over-inflated tyres can lead to poor vehicle handling on the road, which is a key aspect examined during vehicle diagnostics.

 The second reason is economy.
-Over or under inflated tyres have a decreased contact patch with the road and suffer from uneven tread wear as a result.
-Your tyre tread will wear more quickly due to the smaller contact patch, therefore, your tyres will need to be replaced more regularly.
-Vehicles with under-inflated tyres also have increased rolling resistance which means more fuel is required to maintain the same speed.
+Over or under-inflated tyres have a decreased contact patch with the road, leading to uneven tread wear.
+This means your tyre tread will wear more quickly due to the smaller contact patch, resulting in the need for more frequent tyre services.
+Additionally, vehicles with under-inflated tyres experience increased rolling resistance, requiring more fuel to maintain the same speed.

 Correct tyre pressures also help to maintain optimum fuel efficiency.